nalmadi/EMIP-Toolkit/README.md

 # EMIP-Toolkit

-EMIP Toolkit: A Python Library for Customized Post-processing of the Eye Movements in Programming Dataset [Full Text](https://www.researchgate.net/publication/350485560_EMIP_Toolkit_A_Python_Library_for_Customized_Post-processing_of_the_Eye_Movements_in_Programming_Dataset).
+EMIP Toolkit: A Python Library for Customized Post-processing of the Eye Movements in Programming Dataset

+[Full Text](https://www.researchgate.net/publication/350485560_EMIP_Toolkit_A_Python_Library_for_Customized_Post-processing_of_the_Eye_Movements_in_Programming_Dataset).

+# Please Cite:
+Naser Al Madi, Drew T. Guarnera, Bonita Sharif, and Jonathan I. Maletic.2021.
+EMIP Toolkit: A Python Library for Customized Post-processing of the Eye Movements in Programming Dataset.
+In ETRA ’21: 2021 Symposium on Eye Tracking Research and Applications (ETRA ’21 Short Papers), May25–27, 2021, Virtual Event, Germany.
+ACM, New York, NY, USA, 6 pages. https://doi.org/10.1145/3448018.3457425

 # Features: